SSL/TLS decryption of HTTPS websites

 You can turn HTTPS decryption on or off for all websites in your Threat Protection policies for endpoint computers or servers.

-By default, HTTPS decryption is on for endpoint computers.
+By default, HTTPS decryption is off for endpoint computers.

 Click the Threat Protection policy you want and edit the setting for SSL/TLS decryption of HTTPS websites.